Hüseyin Avni Mutlu: Career

 Between 2005 and 2007, he served as province governor of Siirt.
 On September 10, 2007, Mutlu was appointed governor of Diyarbakır Province succeeding Efkan Ala.
 On March 31, 2010, Mutlu became governor of Istanbul Province succeeding Muammer Güler.
 His term ended in 2014 when he was made governor without any responsibility.
 On 19 July 2016 he was dismissed due to his alleged connection with the Gülen movement.

 Gezi protests

 On May 28, 2013, protests began, initially to contest the urban development plan for Istanbul's Taksim Gezi Park.
 Mass demonstrations spread across the country from Istanbul while riot police brutally tried to suppress the protesters.

 During a meeting held between the Prime Minister Recep Tayyip Erdoğan, some cabinet members and representatives of students, academics and NGOs on June 12, 2013, Erdoğan told that he was informed late and incomplete about the course and the extent of the events in Taksim.
 He added that he had summoned the highest-ranked local civil servant responsible and censured him, who hereupon cried.
-One of the participants told afterwards the daily Vatan that they perceived the person meant was Governor of Istanbul Hüseyin Avni Mutlu.
+One of the participants later told the daily Vatan that they perceived the person meant was Governor of Istanbul Hüseyin Avni Mutlu.
 Governor Mutlu denied this statement and asserted that the prime minister did not use the word "governor".